machristie/blog/notes/linear_algebra.md

     ( 0 1 ), ( 0 1 ), ( 0 0 ), ( 0 0 )

 Where `a` is any real number.

+### Linear Combination Lemma

+A linear combination of linear combinations is a linear combination.

+Each row of an original matrix is a linear combination of x's.
+Each row in the new matrix (after row operations) is a linear combination of the original matrix's rows, which are also linear combinations of x.

+**2.5 Lemma** In an echelon form matrix, no non-zero row is a linear combination of the other non-zero rows.

+**2.6 Theorem** Each matrix is row equivalent to a unique reduced echelon form matrix.

+Reduced echelon form matrices are representatives of the row equivalent class.

+> uniqueness of reduced echelon form lets us answer questions about row
+> equivalence classes by translating them into questions about their
+> representatives